Max Arciniega

-Maximino Arciniega Jr. is an American actor, best known for his portrayal of Domingo Gallardo "Krazy-8" Molina in the crime drama television series Breaking Bad and its spin-off/prequel Better Call Saul.
+Maximino Arciniega Jr. is an American actor, best known for his portrayal of Domingo Gallardo "Krazy-8" Molina in the crime drama television series Breaking Bad and its prequel spin-off Better Call Saul.

 A native of the Northwest side of Chicago, Arciniega graduated from the Columbia College Chicago.
 In 2020, he opened an acting school in Chicago.

 Early life and career

 According to official data, Arciniega was born in Chicago, Illinois, to Mexican immigrants.
 He grew up in the Hermosa neighborhood in the northwest side of Chicago, and attended Steinmetz High School.
 He graduated from Columbia College Chicago with a B.A. in theater.
 Arciniega gained fame after playing drug dealer Krazy-8 in the first season of AMC crime drama Breaking Bad, a role he reprised in the spinoff/prequel series Better Call Saul.
 He has also made appearances in The Barber (2014), Hard Luck Love Song (2020), and Old Henry (2021).
 In 2020, Arciniega opened the MA School of Acting in Chicago.